geekygirldawn/linuxcon_2016/README.md

     --loop

-You may also want to run it full screen
+You may also want to run it full screen.

     -f
     --fullscreen